bigskysoftware/htmx/www/content/docs.md

 </button>
 ```

-So, the string `hx-on`, followed by a colon (or a dahs), then by the name of the event.
+So, the string `hx-on`, followed by a colon (or a dash), then by the name of the event.

 For a `click` event, of course, we would recommend sticking with the standard `onclick` attribute.
 However, consider an
 htmx-powered button that wishes to add a parameter to a request using the `htmx:config-request` event.
 This would not